ECB ready to forego Greece bond profit

 POLITICAL PRESSURE

-The ECB has faced increasing political pressure to play a more direct role in helping Greece stabilize its finances and avoid a ruinous default.
+The ECB has faced increasing political pressure to play a more direct role in helping Greece stabilise its finances and avoid a ruinous default.

 Coene, Belgium's central bank chief, said earlier the ECB had decided to distribute profits from Greek bonds to member states, which they could decide to pass on to Athens.